awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. \(Optional\) To add tags, choose **Add tag**, provide a tag key and value for each tag, and then choose **Next**\.
 For more information, see [Tagging Auto Scaling groups and instances](autoscaling-tagging.md)\.

 1. On the **Review** page, choose **Create Auto Scaling group**\.

-**To create an Auto Scaling group with multiple purchase options \(old console\)**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

-1. Choose **Create Auto Scaling group**\.

-1. Choose **Launch Template**, choose your launch template, and then choose **Next Step**\.

-1. On the **Configure Auto Scaling group details** page, for **Group name**, enter a name for your Auto Scaling group\.

-1. For **Launch template version**, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out\.

-1. For **Fleet Composition**, choose **Combine purchase options and instances** to launch instances across multiple instance types using both On\-Demand and Spot purchase options\.

-1. For **Instance Types**, do the following:

-   1. Choose the instance types to use as overrides\.
-By default, a single instance type is specified by the chosen launch template, but it can be changed if you want to specify a different instance type\.
-When choosing multiple instance types, the order in which you add instance types sets their priority for On\-Demand Instances\.
-The instance type at the top of the list is prioritized the highest when the Auto Scaling group launches your On\-Demand capacity\.

-   1. \(Optional\) To use [instance weighting](asg-instance-weighting.md), assign each instance type a relative weight that corresponds with how much the instance should count toward the desired capacity of the Auto Scaling group\.

-1. For **Instances Distribution**, choose whether to keep or edit the default settings\.
-Clearing the box for **Use the default settings to get started quickly** allows you to edit the default settings\.

-1. If you chose to edit the default settings, provide the following information\.
-   + For **Maximum Spot Price**, choose **Use default** to cap your maximum Spot price at the On\-Demand price\.
-Or choose **Set your maximum price** and enter a value to specify the maximum price you are willing to pay per instance per hour for Spot Instances\.
-   + For **Spot Allocation Strategy**, the default is **Launch Spot Instances optimally based on the available Spot capacity per Availability Zone**\.
-To use the lowest price strategy instead, choose **Diversify Spot Instances across your N lowest priced instance types per Availability Zone**, and then enter the number of Spot pools to use, or accept the default \(2\)\.
-   + For **Optional On\-Demand Base**, specify the minimum number of instances for the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
-   + For **On\-Demand Percentage Above Base**, specify the percentages of On\-Demand Instances and Spot Instances for your additional capacity beyond the optional On\-Demand base amount\.

-1. For **Group size**, enter the initial number of instances for your Auto Scaling group\.

-1. For **Network**, choose a VPC for your Auto Scaling group\.
-Launching instances using multiple instance types and purchase options is not supported in EC2\-Classic\.

-1. For **Subnet**, choose one or more subnets in the specified VPC\.
-Use subnets in multiple Availability Zones for high availability\.
-For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.

-1. \(Optional\) To register your Amazon EC2 instances with a load balancer, choose **Advanced Details**, choose **Receive traffic from one or more load balancers**, and choose one or more Classic Load Balancers or target groups\.

-1. Choose **Next: Configure scaling policies**\.

-1. On the **Configure scaling policies** page, choose one of the following options, and then choose **Next: Configure Notifications**:
-   + To manually adjust the size of the Auto Scaling group as needed, choose **Keep this group at its initial size**\.
-For more information, see [Manual scaling for Amazon EC2 Auto Scaling](as-manual-scaling.md)\.
-   + To automatically adjust the size of the Auto Scaling group based on criteria that you specify, choose **Use scaling policies to adjust the capacity of this group** and follow the directions\.
-For more information, see [Configure Scaling Policies](as-scaling-target-tracking.md#policy-creating-scalingpolicies-console)\.

-1. \(Optional\) To receive notifications, choose **Add notification**, configure the notification, and then choose **Next: Configure Tags**\.

-1. \(Optional\) To add tags, choose **Edit tags**, provide a tag key and value for each tag, and then choose **Review**\.

-   Alternatively, you can add tags later on\.
-For more information, see [Tagging Auto Scaling groups and instances](autoscaling-tagging.md)\.

-1. On the **Review** page, choose **Create Auto Scaling group**\.

-1. On the **Auto Scaling group creation status** page, choose **Close**\.

 ## Creating an Auto Scaling group \(AWS CLI\)<a name="create-asg-multiple-purchase-options-aws-cli"></a>